-Awarded an A+ for Best Value by The International Jurist (2017), the Master of Laws with a concentration in American Legal Studies, offered online, on-campus or as an online/on-campus hybrid*, is designed for graduates of accredited institutions outside the United States who have already earned a JD-equivalent law degree and want to pursue studies in American law.
-With this challenging degree, you will be able to learn the influences of law, policy and government around the globe, meeting the significant demand by international lawyers for training in American law.
+Awarded an A+ for Best Value by The International Jurist (2017), the Master of Laws in American Legal Studies, offered online, on-campus, or as an online/on-campus hybrid*, is designed for graduates of accredited institutions outside the United States who have already earned a JD-equivalent law degree and want to pursue studies in American law.
+With this challenging degree, you will be able to learn the influences of law, policy, and government around the globe, meeting the significant demand by international lawyers for training in American law.
 If allowed by the administering jurisdiction, you may be qualified to sit for the bar examination in one or more states in the United States.**

 * Courses taken through our host site at Handong International Law School (HILS) in South Korea will use the online/on-campus hybrid format.

 ** This degree is not structured to prepare students substantively to take an American bar exam.
 Students must inform themselves of the specific requirements of particular state bar examination and admission requirements.